-- A. Increasing operation costs and increasing demands from local interests create a need to prioritize initiatives to ensure efficient stewardship of available resources. - B. Remote working, online schooling, virtual commerce, and telemedicine has negatively impacted ridership.
-TheRide is working on initiatives to retain riders as well as attract new ones.
+- A. Increasing operation costs and increasing demands from local interests create a need to prioritize initiatives to ensure efficient stewardship of available resources. - B. Remote working, online schooling, virtual commerce, and telemedicine has negatively

 Gap analysis

 The Ride's Board determines the desired results through its ends policies and staff conducts a current state assessment through the SWOT and PESTLE analyses.
 Comparing current and end states helps identify gaps and inform on how resources can be prioritized to achieve desired results.